 Day 3: Eat Your Way Down U Street

-Washington DC is becoming more and more of a foodie destination every year, and the city is also home to some of the nation’s important black history.
-Carpe DC has an excellent Washington DC food tour that explores both these aspects fo the District using U Street as a lens.
+Washington DC is becoming more and more of a foodie destination every year, and the city is also home to some of the nation’s most important Black history.
+Carpe DC’s excellent food tour of U Street is no longer in operation but there are very similar tours available with Blue Fern Travel.

-U Street is a historically black neighborhood that saw jazz greats in the 1920s and dangerous riots in the late ’60s.
-Carpe DC’s tour describes the critical history of this rapidly gentrifying neighborhood between mouthwatering tastes of old and new culinary hotspots.
+U Street is a historically Black neighborhood that saw jazz greats in the 1920s and dangerous riots in the late ’60s.
+A good food tour won’t just take you to great eats, but will also describe the critical history of this rapidly gentrifying neighborhood.

 What to Do with More Than 3 Days in Washington DC